-Plyometric training can lead to a significant increase in the physical performance of sportspeopleJanuary 29th, 2014 by Victoria Alfonso Seminario in Health /
+Plyometric training can lead to a significant increase in the physical performance of sportspeopleJanuary 29, 2014 by Victoria Alfonso Seminario in Medicine & Health / Health

 Rodrigo Ramírez-Campillo, lecturer in physical education and PhD holder in health sciences, has shown in his PhD thesis how plyometric training —exercises involving jumping, sprinting and throwing— done by young football players can significantly increase their physical performance and thus, potentially, their competitive performance as well.

 During his research, carried out at the NUP/UPNA-Public University of Navarre, he conducted five studies on 361 participants: four on male football players between the ages of 10 and 17, one on distance and middle-distance runners, adult men and women.

 The PhD thesis sought to analyse how effective this type of training is in the physical improvement of sportspeople, bearing in mind also variables like rest times, training frequency and the surface on which this is done.
 "Unlike other exercises," explained Rodrigo Ramírez, "plyometric exercises don't need a lot of equipment, space and time, so they have great practical efficiency within the training plan of sportspeople."